Art Education M.S.

-Objective 1.2: The student will identify the diverse developmental needs and abilities of learners and use this information effectively when selecting instructional strategies and making curricular decisions.
+Outcome 1.2: The student will identify the diverse developmental needs and abilities of learners and use this information effectively when selecting instructional strategies and making curricular decisions.

-Objective 2.1: The student will describe and explain the philosophical and historical foundations of comprehensive school education and apply this knowledge in analyzing school culture and climate, classroom management, and instructional design.
+Outcome 2.1: The student will describe and explain the philosophical and historical foundations of comprehensive school education and apply this knowledge in analyzing school culture and climate, classroom management, and instructional design.

-Objective 3.1: The student will describe and analyze a range of specific teaching strategies and apply them appropriately in instructional planning, modifying their use based on the unique learning needs of PK12 school students and the particular demands of art education.
+Outcome 3.1: The student will describe and analyze a range of specific teaching strategies and apply them appropriately in instructional planning, modifying their use based on the unique learning needs of PK12 school students and the particular demands of art education.

-Objective 3.2: The student will demonstrate a practiced habit of self-analysis and collaboration with students and colleagues to assess the impact of instruction on student motivation and learning and will adjust teaching accordingly.
+Outcome 3.2: The student will demonstrate a practiced habit of self-analysis and collaboration with students and colleagues to assess the impact of instruction on student motivation and learning and will adjust teaching accordingly.

 Goal 4: The student will demonstrate understanding and appropriate use of multiple methods of assessment.

-Objective 4.1: The student will define and describe types of valid and reliable educational assessments (including screening, diagnostic, formative, summative, and authentic) and identify strengths, weaknesses, and appropriate uses associated with each.
+Outcome 4.1: The student will define and describe types of valid and reliable educational assessments (including screening, diagnostic, formative, summative, and authentic) and identify strengths, weaknesses, and appropriate uses associated with each.

-Objective 4.2: The student will analyze and interpret assessment data to understand patterns and gaps in learning, to guide planning and instruction, and to provide meaningful feedback to learners and their guardians.
+Outcome 4.2: The student will analyze and interpret assessment data to understand patterns and gaps in learning, to guide planning and instruction, and to provide meaningful feedback to learners and their guardians.

-Objective 5.2: The student will identify and describe practices and policies that reinforce inequalities and undermine high school student learning, as well as steps that can be taken to challenge such practices in order to create a more just society.
+Outcome 5.2: The student will identify and describe practices and policies that reinforce inequalities and undermine high school student learning, as well as steps that can be taken to challenge such practices in order to create a more just society.